 See what I mean?
 Just try them.
 You will surely agree with me that not only are they the most delicious pumpkin cornbread muffins, but the fastest muffin recipe you’ve ever made.

 Seriously.
 Just look at that texture.
 And that most crumb!
 It was difficult, but I did manage to save a few for my coworkers.
 I know.
 I’m so generous.
 They’re the luckiest coworkers ever.
 They’ve had beer cheese, macarons, countless cupcakes, beads, hummus from last year’s #PumpkinWeek.
 Speaking of which, I should make some macaroons again soon.

 Now I have to confess.
-The hubs isn’t a huge fan of pumpkin.
+Unlike me, the hubs isn’t a huge fan of pumpkin.
 I know!
 It’s insane.
-I mean, how can he not love that delicious vegetable that’s totally versatile and can be savory or sweet?
+I mean, how can he not love that delicious vegetable that’s definitely versatile and can be savory or sweet?
 I’m still not sure if it’s the pumpkin itself, because he likes acorn and butternut, or if it’s all the spices that are pumpkin spice.
-I haven’t quote figured that one out.
+I haven’t quite figured that one out.

 Nevertheless, I’m not all that concerned with it.
 It simply means that when u want to make something pumpkin I either plan to eat it all or take it to work.
 I’m fine with the latter.
 Well, maybe not this time.
 These babies are fantabulous.
 Maybe I won’t share…

 What’s your favorite pumpkin recipe?